Training Dogs With Electric Collar: Get Great Results & Avoid These Mistakes!

 • Training Phase: With the e-collar on a low stimulation level, you first walk your dog on a leash around the perimeter, familiarizing them with the boundaries.
 When your dog gets close to the wire, the collar might beep or vibrate as a warning.

-• Gradual Process: The goal is to gradually decrease the leash usage as your dog learns to respect the boundaries signaled by the e-collar.
-Eventually, they should stay within the designated area without needing the leash or constant corrections.
+• Gradual Process: The goal is to gradually decrease the leash usage as your dog learns to respect the boundaries of the e-collar signals.

 Pros and Cons of Training Dogs With Electric Collar